 Dr Jo Casebourne, Early Intervention Foundation Chief Executive.

 Switch Midlands is committed to supporting vulnerable young people in schools.
 To achieve this we believe that cost-effective, targeted early interventions are vital and we have several options available to referring organisations.

-At it’s heart, our service works towards preventing the need for schools to exclude pupils.
-We achieve this by offering support in our Switch Centre and as Outreach, depending on the pupil and referring organisation’s specific needs.
+At its heart, our service works towards preventing the need for schools to exclude pupils.
+We achieve this by offering support both in our centre and as outreach through our Switch Coaches Programme.